Learning Truthful, Efficient, and Welfare Maximizing Auction Rules: Methods

-{\bf Baselines} We consider four baselines when reporting our performance.
+{\bf Baselines} We consider four baselines.
 1) {\it VCG auctions}, the most commonly used Groves mechanism: a truthful, efficient, weakly budget balanced and individually rational auction.
-2) {\it Guo and Conitzer~\cite{guo2010optimal}} a provably optimal-in-expectation linear VCG redistribution mechanism, which requires $n<|K|$, analytical knowledge of $\rho$, and only handles multi-unit auctions.
-3) {\it Manisha et al.~\cite{manisha2018learning}} a VCG redistribution learned using a MLP architecture that requires $n<|K|$, does not support hierarchical bundles, and only works with unit-demand valuations.
-4) {\it MLP based architecture} lastly, we compare to a 2-layer, 128-hidden-unit MLP that operates on a flattened version of the same data to empirically support our choice of representation and architecture.
+2) {\it\cite{guo2010optimal}} a provably optimal-in-expectation linear VCG redistribution mechanism, which requires $n<|K|$, analytical knowledge of $\rho$, and only handles multi-unit auctions.
+3) {\it\cite{manisha2018learning}} a VCG redistribution learned using a MLP architecture that requires $n<|K|$, and only works with unit-demand valuations.
+4) {\it MLP based architecture} lastly, we compare to a 2-layer, 128-hidden-unit MLP that operates on a flattened version of the same data as our method to empirically support our choice of representation and architecture.

+{\bf Experimental procedure} For each combination of number of participants, valuation distribution and bidding language considered, we construct sample auctions (i.e. valuation profiles for all participants, expressed in the appropriate language) and collect training and validation data-sets containing $100{,}000$ and $2{,}000$ auctions respectively.
+For each auction, we construct the representation described in Sec.~\ref{sec:hypothesis-space}, and train the auction design network above using Adam SGD \citep{kingma2015adam} with a learning rate of $10^{-5}$, mini-batches of size $256$, and for $250{,}000$ iterations.
+In all experiments we set $\lambda_b = \lambda_r = 100$ (see Eq.~\ref{eq:loss-function}).
+After training, we use our held-out test set to report performance.
+The number of objects for sale were as follows: with non-decreasing marginal utilities: 15 objects, with heterogeneous objects and unit-demand: 8 objects, and with hierarchical bundles: 8 component objects (resulting in 15 bundles).